72-hour self-sufficiency criterion

 - Qualification approach of in-service inspections Qualification approach of in-service inspections shall refer to a combination of qualification measures that is required to achieve the required level of qualification.
 The level of difficulty and novelty of the inspections and the level of qualification required are considered when defining the approach.

-- Qualification body Qualification body shall refer to an independent expert body that plans, conducts, assesses and witnesses qualifications of inspection systems.
+Qualification body shall refer to an independent expert body which plans, conducts, assesses and witnesses qualifications of non-destructive testing.
+(Nuclear Energy Act 990/1987)

 - Qualification certificate Qualification certificate shall refer to a document issued under the rules of an inspection qualification system indicating that there exists an adequate level of confidence that the inspection equipment, procedures and personnel or any combination of these are capable, in a specific inspection, of achieving the inspection objectives set.